behu-kea/first-semester-java/projects/games-project.md

 ### Multiplayer

-When playing in the multiplayer mode, the game should ask for the two players name.
+When playing in the multiplayer mode, the game should ask for the two players names

-Now the users will play 3 rounds.
-After the rounds a message should be printed that shows either who won or a message saying the game was a draw.
+Now the users will play 1 round of rock paper scissor

+After the round a message should be printed that shows either who won or a message saying the game was a draw

 ### Singleplayer

 When playing in singleplayer mode the user is playing against a computer.
-The user puts in his name and they now play three rounds.
+The user puts in his name and they now play one round.

 After the rounds a message should be printed that shows either who won or a message saying the game was a draw.

+## Advanced level - optional

+### 3 rounds

+A game consists of 3 rounds